fcbvttn123/what-I-learned/README.md

 - Clone: you can download the open-source project to your local env, make changes but cannot push changes back to the repo.
 That's why you need fork.

 - Fork: you make a copy of the open-source project on your own GitHub account, clone it, make changes and push them to your own GitHub account.
 Then, you make a PR to merge your forked copy to the original open-source project.

+## VS Code Shortcuts

+- File Navigation: Ctrl+P --> type file name